data-intelligence-00003/fetch/README.md

         click A "https://github.com/prml-0003/fetch/tree/master/warehouse/raw" _blank
 ```

-suggests data fields as recorded in the [warehouse/excerpt/](/warehouse/excerpt/) files.
-Additionally, the corresponding standard structure for analytics, including forecasting, will be akin to [warehouse/structures/simple.csv](/warehouse/structures/simple.csv).
+An initial range of data fields can be found in the [warehouse/excerpt/](/warehouse/excerpt/) files.  **Practically**, the corresponding standard structure for analytics, including forecasting, will be akin to [warehouse/structures/simple.csv](/warehouse/structures/simple.csv).

 <br>